-Under "Other Options" is a checkbox that allows you to enable or disable the ability to have output relays controlled by multiple alert conditions.
+Disable Relay Interlock - This checkbox that allows you to enable or disable the ability to have output relays controlled by multiple alert conditions.
 By default this box is unchecked.

 While unchecked, each output relay can only be associated with one alert.